basil08/e-receipt-app/README.md

 6. Template-based email text generation

 A list of unachieved objectives:

-1. Logo and stamp in receipt
-2. Download in 2 receipt/page format
+1. Make e-receipts default
+2. Convert amount to words in "and X paise" etc.
+5. Download receipts should have the format 2 per A4 page
-3. Status bar showing progress
+3. Progress bar for sending email
+4. Show number of receipts generated
+8. Email template choosing
+9. Work on the asynchrous PDF generation
-4. Deployment on live server
+7. Deploy on live server

-Requirements from your end:
-1. Goonj Logo in SVG format.
-2. Goonj stamp in SVG format.

-NOTE: Disabled template mapping for now as it is low priority.
+6. Developer's guide at the end of development.

+BUGS
+1. There has to be atleast 2 email templates to prevent no template selected error